 “Every one of those Waldenbooks was a billboard to kids.
 Where do kids go?
 They don’t go downtown, they go to the mall.”
 Milton Griepp

-In the early 2000s manga found its footing in North America when Waldenbooks began dedicating major shelf space to the format, and teens couldn’t get enough.
+In the early 2000s manga found its footing in North America when Waldenbooks began dedicating major shelf space to the medium, and teens couldn’t get enough.
 Sales peaked in 2007 and began a steady decline for several years, partly driven by Borders (which owned Waldenbooks) going out of business in 2011.
 Over the next several years, manga sales picked up again as anime’s popularity surged, finding new audiences on streaming services like Netflix and Crunchyroll.

 The most popular manga in 2020 was Demon Slayer, with total sales of the 23-volume series exceeding 82 million copies!